 It is evidence of the UN's resilience that despite the many difficulties it faces, the organization has persevered and, even, begun to rally.
-Member countries have, by and large, come to realize again both that multilateral cooperation is a necessary means to important ends and that the UN is not irrelevant, as President Bush implied in his UN General Debate statement in September, 200232, but rather indispensable.
+Member countries have, by and large, come to realize again both that multilateral cooperation is a necessary means to important ends and that the UN is not irrelevant, as President Bush implied in his UN General Debate statement in September, 2002, but rather indispensable.
+It is an old cliché but nevertheless true that if we did not already have the UN, we would need to invent it.
 Further, the Iraq experience has reconfirmed that the general concurrence of the world expressed through the UN remains necessary to confer legitimacy on acts of war and that that legitimacy is a prerequisite to broad based, effective cooperation.

 It is perhaps the case for Mexico as it is for Canada that a two track policy is necessary in the current circumstances.
-In North America, we need to be good neighbours to the United States, taking all reasonably possible steps to ensure that we do not become a source of insecurity to a United States under attack.
-Globally, we need to take care to maintain a respectful but reasonable independence from US foreign policy both because of the problems inherent in that policy and in order to retain our usefulness as interlocutors.
+In North America, we need to be good neighbours to the United States, taking all reasonably possible steps to ensure that we do not become a source of insecurity to a United States under attack Globally, we need to take care to maintain a respectful but reasonable independence from US foreign policy.
+Perhaps the most important role Mexico and Canada, relatively recent graduates of the UN Security Council, can play is as advocates of UN reform.
+This will entail helping the world and the US to reconcile their very considerable differences.
+We can take the initiative to impart to others the particular insights into what is motivating the United States that we gain from our respective geographic proximities and political engagements there.
+To maintain our credibility in the world and to be true friends of the United States, we will need the courage to "speak truth to power" in Washington.
+Judging by the recent Security Council performances of Canada and Mexico, we are both capable of doing so...